 A caffeine overdose is possible in people who take very high doses.
 Extremely high amounts of this drug are toxic and can even be fatal.
 Overdose symptoms include:

-- erratic heartbeat
+- an erratic heartbeat

-- extremely fast heart rate
+- an extremely fast heart rate

 - large muscle tremors or seizures

 - feeling disoriented or being unable to focus

 Anyone experiencing signs of an overdose should seek immediate medical attention.